Coronavirus disease (COVID-19) information for pharmacists

 The Department of Health advises the temporary measure will be repealed by 30 September 2020.

-On Wednesday 11 March 2020, the Australian Government announced a $2.4 billion COVID-19 health package.
-Included in this package was the COVID-19 Home Medicines Service that will enable vulnerable people and people in self isolation to order their PBS and RPBS prescriptions remotely and have their medicines home delivered to reduce their potential exposure to COVID-19.
+On Wednesday 11 March 2020, the Australian Government announced the COVID-19 Home Medicines Service that will enable vulnerable people and people in self isolation to order their PBS and RPBS prescriptions remotely and have their medicines home delivered to reduce their potential exposure to COVID-19.

-The full details of this measure have now been released.
-The Australian Government will provide up to $25 million, over six months, to support and protect the most vulnerable members of our community from potential exposure to COVID-19 by way of a fee per delivery payable to pharmacies for the home delivery of PBS and RPBS medicines, thereby removing the need for a patient to visit a pharmacy.
+The Australian Government will provide funding until 31 March 2021, to support and protect the most vulnerable members of our community from potential exposure to COVID-19 by way of a fee per delivery payable to pharmacies for the home delivery of PBS and RPBS medicines, thereby removing the need for a patient to visit a pharmacy.

 More information about the COVID-19 Home Medicines Service, including the program rules, eligibility criteria, FAQs and to access the claiming portal, follow the links below.

-UPDATE: From 30 March 2020, pharmacies can offer free delivery of prescriptions after Australia Post launched its Pharmacy Home Delivery Service.
+Australia Post has announced the extension of its Pharmacy Home Delivery Service until 31 March 2021.
 The initiative allows vulnerable members of the community to receive medication and other essential supplies (under 500grams) through Australia Post’s Express Post network, once a month, and pharmacies can receive the full cost back through government rebate.
 The initiative incorporates Australia Post’s contactless delivery in line with current COVID-19 guidelines.

-See the announcement from Australia post and information on how you can access the service below.
+See the announcements from Australia Post and information on how you can access the service below.

 For further information on this service, contact Australia Post on firstname.lastname@example.org.